Counselling in Ulverston and online.

 The Gift of Psychosynthesis is a platform created by mySelf and my colleague and Friend Jamie Carroll.

-Individuals may seek therapy for a variety of reasons, such as current dilemmas, addictions, anxiety, emotional imbalances, relationship difficulties, grief due to a loss of a loved one or a more succinct kind of loss, such as a life changing circumstance in regards to health or career, for example.
-Such challenges, although disguised as problems, can be a great opportunity for healing and change.
+Individuals may seek therapy for a variety of reasons, such as current dilemmas, anxiety, addictive patterns, emotional imbalances, relationship difficulties, grief due to a loss of a loved one, or a more succinct kind of loss, including life changing circumstance in regards to health or career, for example.
+Such challenges, although disguised as problems, can be a great opportunity for healing.

-Some may choose therapy to enhance personal growth and contextualise deeper knowledge, such as insights gained by experiencing altered states of consciousness (ASC) through breath-work, meditation, psychedelics or shamanic practices.
-I am interested in supporting individuals in their integration phase, which is where the knowledge can be alchemised into applicable wisdom.
+Some individuals seek therapy to support personal growth and to make sense of deeper insights, such as those arising from altered states of consciousness (ASC) experienced through breathwork, meditation, psychedelics, or shamanic practices.
+I am particularly interested in guiding clients through the integration phase, where these profound experiences can be transformed into practical wisdom and meaningful change.

 I came to the UK from Brazil, my home country, in 2007.
 After 15 years in London, I moved to Grange over Sands with my Husband and our Cockapoo Dog.

-Although my formal qualifications and experience are essential to this work, what I really would like to offer is a sense of who I am, my authenticity and my values, which apply to the services I offer.
-My desire is that we meet in our shared humanity and that you can feel both my compassionate present and my fruitful vulnerability.
+While my formal qualifications and experience are important foundations for this work, what I truly wish to offer is a sense of who I am, my authenticity, my values, and the spirit I bring to our work together.
+My hope is that we connect through our shared humanity, allowing you to experience both my compassionate presence and the openness born of genuine vulnerability.

 I offer a free 15 minute introductory call, which can be helpful to put you at easy.
 You will be able to ask me questions and tell me what brings you to seek therapy.